MatAtBread/nodent/README.md

 Testing
 =======

 Nodent has a test suite (in ./tests) which is itself a node package.
 Since it requires a bunch of Promise implementations to test against, it is NOT installed when 'nodent' is installed.
+The Promise implementations are option - you can run the tests using the nodent es7, Thenable and native Promises (if available) without installing any other modules.
 If you want to run the tests:

 	cd tests
 	npm install